Beastwick18/kitty-background-manager/README.md

 Backgrounds are stored in `/home/$USER/Pictures/kittyWallpapers/` by defualt

+All backgrounds should be in PNG format, as that is only what kitty will accept as a valid image
+    - I will eventually add a feature to automatically convert pictures into PNG format once they are added to the background folder

 In the near future, there will be an option to change the location